A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control

+The rank-equality criterion proposed in \cite{zimboras2015symmetry} provides a binary decision: symmetry is either perfectly preserved or deemed broken.
+In practical Hamiltonian engineering, such strict algebraic equivalence is often too restrictive.
+When \(O(\mathcal{P},\mathcal{Q})\in(0,1)\), the operator set \(\mathcal Q\) contains components orthogonal to the original central-projection span, implying a measurable degree of deviation from the original central structure.
+This suggests a possible change in the DLA structure, at the level of this algebraic diagnostic.
+By introducing the DLA \textit{percentage change} \(D_c\) alongside the projection overlap, we offer a diagnostic framework for variational quantum circuit pruning \cite{sim2021adaptive}:

-These two indices projection overlap \(O(\mathcal{P}, \mathcal{Q})\) and DLA percentage change \(D_c\) can offer a rigorous algebraic framework for variational quantum circuit pruning \cite{kulshrestha2024qadaprune}.
-Specifically, a candidate operator set $\mathcal{Q}$ with $D_c\approx0$ indicates that it introduces no new dynamical degrees of freedom relative to the existing circuit $\mathcal{P}$, suggesting algebraic redundancy in the theory of overparametrization \cite{larocca2023theory}.
-Furthermore, a high projection overlap \(O(\mathcal{P}, \mathcal{Q})\approx1\) confirms that $\mathcal{Q}$ aligns with the existing central symmetry structure.
-Operators satisfying these conditions can be pruned to reduce circuit depth without compromising the theoretical expressibility of the ansatz.
+Specifically, a candidate operator set \(\mathcal Q\) with \(D_c\approx0\) indicates that it introduces little or no dimension growth relative to the existing circuit \(\mathcal P\), suggesting algebraic redundancy in the theory of overparametrization \cite{larocca2023theory}.
+A high overlap \(O(\mathcal P,\mathcal Q)\approx1\) provides a quantitative diagnostic of alignment with the original central-projection structure.

+The pair of quantities \(O(\mathcal P,\mathcal Q)\) and \(D_c\) should therefore be understood as heuristic algebraic diagnostics.
+They do not by themselves bound reachable-set distance, channel distance, Trotter error, trainability, or observable error.
+Any claim of exact simulability should be made only after both conditions in Lemma~\ref{lemma2} are checked.